mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/04.conferencing/04.zoom-bomb/docs.md

 ![CC-BY License](ccby.png)

-> [4 Tips to Avoid Zoom-bombers](https://docs.google.com/document/d/1o16M200ruwHCA3iBqg72yKo3vjxXCblmNGZeV38smUs/edit) is by [Michelle Pacansky-Brock](https://twitter.com/brocansky) and is shared with a Creative-Commons-Attribution-4.0 License.
+!!!!
+[4 Tips to Avoid Zoom Bombers](https://docs.google.com/document/d/1o16M200ruwHCA3iBqg72yKo3vjxXCblmNGZeV38smUs/edit) is by [Michelle Pacansky-Brock](https://twitter.com/brocansky) and is shared with a Creative-Commons-Attribution-4.0 License.

-## **What is a Zoom-bomber?**
+## **What is a Zoom Bomber?**

 Zoom is a synchronous (live) web conferencing tool that is fantastic for fostering meaningful instructor-student and student-student interactions.
 It is being used by many faculty to assist them with a smooth transition to temporary remote teaching and learning.